spatialos/UnrealGDK/SpatialGDK/Documentation/content/glossary.md

 ### Workers
 The [SpatialOS Runtime](#spatialos-runtime) manages the [SpatialOS world](#spatialos-world): it keeps track of all the [SpatialOS entities](#spatialos-entity) and their
 [SpatialOS components](#spatialos-component).
 But on its own, it doesn’t make any changes to the world.

 Workers are programs that connect to a SpatialOS world.
 They perform the computation associated with a world: they can read what’s happening, watch for changes, and make changes of their own.

 There are two types of workers; server-workers and client-workers.

-A server-worker approximates to a server in native Unreal networking but unlike unreal networking, in SpatialOS, you have have more than one server-worker.
+A server-worker approximates to a server in native Unreal networking but, unlike Unreal networking, in SpatialOS you can have have more than one server-worker.

-* **Server-worker**<br/>
+* **Server-worker**
-    <br/>A server-worker is a [worker](#workers) whose lifecycle is managed by SpatialOS.
+    A server-worker is a [worker](#workers) whose lifecycle is managed by SpatialOS.
 When running a [deployment](#deployment), the SpatialOS Runtime starts and stops server-workers based on your chosen [load balancing (SpatialOS documentation)](https://docs.improbable.io/reference/latest/shared/glossary#load-balancing) configuration.

-    You usually set up server-workers to with implement game logic and physics simulation.
+    You usually set up server-workers to implement game logic and physics simulation.
 You can have one server-worker connected to your [deployment](#deployment), or dozens, depending on the size and complexity of your [SpatialOS world](#spatialos-world).
     If you run a [local deployment](#deployment), the server-workers run on your development computer.
 If you run a [cloud deployment](#deployment), the server-workers run in the cloud.
-* **Client-worker**<br/>
+* **Client-worker**

     > Not to be confused with [Game client](#game-client).

     While the lifecycle of a server-worker is managed by the SpatialOS Runtime, the lifecycle of a client-worker is managed by the game client.
     You usually set up client-workers to visualize what’s happening in the [SpatialOS world](#spatialos-world).
 They also deal with player input.